achirita/awesome-phyllotaxis/README.md

 The image above includes a circle with a radius equal to the outer radius of the pattern.
 This illustrates the fact that none of the sphere center points extend outside of the outer radius.

-### Changing the point distribution
+### Changing the Point Distribution

-The current radius formula, which uses `Math.sqrt(index)`, generates evenly distributed points.
-However, we can explore other options to create different point distributions.

-One approach is to replace `Math.sqrt(index)` with `Math.pow(index, distribution)`, where `distribution` is a new parameter that controls the rate at which the radius increases as the index grows.
-This change allows us to adjust the density of points in the phyllotaxis pattern.

-The `distribution` parameter has a significant impact on the resulting phyllotaxis pattern.
-Here are some scenarios to consider:

-- `distribution` = 0.5: This value produces the same evenly distributed points as before, using the square root of the index.
-- `distribution` ∈ (0.5, 1]: In this range, points will be denser in the center of the pattern.
-As the distribution value approaches 1, the points will become more concentrated near the center.
-- `distribution` ∈ [0, 0.5): In this range, points will be denser towards the edge of the pattern.
-As the distribution value approaches 0, the points will become more sparse near the center and more concentrated near the edge.
+The current planar algorithm distributes points evenly based on the square root of their index.
+However, by altering this distribution, we can create unique patterns that vary in density.
+Introducing a `distribution` parameter allows us to control how the radius changes with the index, producing a wide range of effects.

+For example:

+- A higher distribution value (in the 0.5 - 1 interval) concentrates points toward the center, resembling a dense cluster.
+- A lower distribution value (in the 0 - 0.5 interval) pushes points toward the edges, creating a sparse core and a denser periphery.
+These variations mimic different natural growth patterns and provide creative flexibility, enabling simulations of plants with distinct structural properties or artistic patterns with tailored aesthetics.

 ```javascript
 /**